 McCartney was interviewed by Roy Corlett, who had been a fellow pupil at the Liverpool Institute when McCartney was there.
 The recording was broadcast on the following day’s edition of Light And Local from 12.31-1pm.

-The Beatles’ recent recording activities were discussed, with McCartney saying that although The Beatles had been out of the public eye, they were busy in the studio.
+The Beatles’ recent recording activities were discussed, with McCartney saying that, although they had been out of the public eye, they were busy in the studio.
 He also said business issues were occupying much of their time, and said he was glad of a break, saying he “still can’t stand business”.

 Talk turned to Beatlemania, and The Beatles’ 1964 homecoming to Liverpool.
 McCartney compared it to scenes in Adelaide a month previously and their record-breaking first concert at Shea Stadium in 1965.

-Magical Mystery Tour was mentioned, with McCartney offering a lengthy defence of the television film and saying that in 10 years’ time it would be better understood.
+Magical Mystery Tour was mentioned, with McCartney offering a lengthy defence of the TV film and saying that in 10 years’ time it would be better understood.

 Corlett asked about public and press criticism of The Beatles’ private lives, which McCartney correctly inferred as meaning John Lennon’s relationship with Yoko Ono.
 He discussed how he felt torn between loyalty to Cynthia Lennon and the realisation that John and Yoko were in love.